CSCI-362-02-2016/TBD/README.md

 11/15 Notes
 Edits - "Calculates" in testcase.txt
-Put more info in report e.g. class name, requirement
+Put more info in report (really in test case, read it for report) e.g. class name, requirement
 Result should be 'pass'/'fail'

 Bigger edits